mickfuzz/phd4/_posts/thesis_chapters/2025-4-2-Literature_review.md

 This concept of builds on Papert's concept of _microworlds_, simplified computer simulations or models that were conceived as controlled environments in which students can explore and experiment with maths or physics concepts in a concrete way [@harel_constructionism:_1991; @papert_mindstorms:_1980; @papert_childrens_1993].
 While Kynigos' design promoted the acquisition of computational thinking, Microworlds can facilatate the exploration of diverse concepts [@rieber_microworlds_2004].

-Today, microworlds are used in a variety of educational settings, from primary schools, afterschool clubs and universities.
-However, the use of microworlds in traditional school settings is not unproblematic [@papert_turtles_2002].
-There is a danger that the potential is 'trivialised'[@hoyles_microworldsschoolworlds_1993] into a vehicle for instruction based processes aimed narrowed to teacher chosen curricular concepts.

 Kynigos and Yiannoutsou identify a progression in the type of CT skills being used as the processing of modifying the game progresses as part of the Use-Modify-Create model moving from elements like pattern recognition associated with reading of code to ones like a creating abstracted structures and sequencing their own algorithms.
 Kynigos also highlights the possibilities of half-baked artefacts to build learner dialogue around the problems at hand as as 'a communicational tool to shape a common language within the community' 2007, p.
 336).

-Similarly the concept of  task specific programming language [@kong_providing_2022], in research on Microworlds, has a similar motivation.

-    "The task-specific programming language (TSPL) is purposefully limited in the abstractions and concepts needed for the tasks or explorations in the microworld so that programming becomes much easier to learn than a complete programming language.[@kong_providing_2022]"

 <!-- Task-specific programming (TSP) aims to provide the same easy-to-
 understand operations for a microworld, but with a language and envi-